 Covering support columns of your porch roof with dried leaves is one more thing you could do during Autumn.

-Cutting a Fall garland out of craft paper is a cool craft project for kids.
+Fall garland out of craft paper is a cool craft project for kids.

 Korean Chrysanthemums are one of the best kinds of flowers for Fall decor.